Create an account sign-up-diamond

 Turn left onto this grassy track and continue ahead towards Lost Lad and Back Tor, which will be visible in the distance on a clear day.
 Ignore a track that descends gently to the right following a stone wall.
 Instead, continue straight ahead to the foot of Lost Lad Hillend, following the signs to Derwent Edge.

-Soon you will intercept an obvious flagstone path that leads East across to Lost Lad (518 m).
-From Lost Lad, you will descend briefly before climbing up to Back Tor (538 m), the highest trig point, with shortwith stone pillars on the route.
+Soon you will intercept an obvious flagstone path that leads east across to Lost Lad (518 m).
+From Lost Lad, you will descend briefly before climbing up to Back Tor (538 m), the highest trig point on this Derwent Edge walk.
 Climb atop the boulders and enjoy one of the Peak District’s finest views.

-From Back Tor, the path that faces South along Derwent Edge is well defined.
-You will pass several unusual rock features on this path with unusual names; Cakes of Bread, Dovestone Tor, Salt Cellar and Wheel Stones.
+From Back Tor, the path that faces south along Derwent Edge is well defined.
+As you continue along Derwent Edge, you will pass several unusual rock features with distinctive names: Cakes of Bread, Dovestone Tor, Salt Cellar and Wheel Stones.
+These weathered gritstone tors are among the highlights of Derwent Edge.

 At 500 m, after Wheel Stones, you will reach a signed path junction.
-Take the path to the right that drops off the edge and back towards Ladybower reservoir.
+Take the path to the right that drops off Derwent Edge and back towards Ladybower Reservoir.
 Follow this path until it intercepts a bridleway that leads down the side of a plantation and to a collection of old barns at Grindle Clough.

 Squeeze through the small farm gates and onto a steep flagstone path, down across a pasture.
-Emerging on the quiet reservoir road, turn right and follow the road North for 2.5 km back to Fairholmes.
+Emerging on the quiet reservoir road, turn right and follow the road north for 2.5 km back to Fairholmes, completing the Derwent Edge circuit.

 Derwent and Ladybower Reservoirs